-My apologies for the delayed response since our last conversation.
-Sadly, I did get sick.
-I suspect was as a result of the treatment by the nurse at the Royal Alexander Hospital.
-Now mostly recovered, I feel I must respond to this (and the other complaints).
+My apologies for the delayed response since our last conversation, but sadly I did get sick, I suspect as a result of the treatment by the nurse at the Royal Alexander Hospital.
+Now mostly recovered, I feel I have to respond to this (and the other complaints).